jonathanyeh0723/Exploring-Hacker-News-Posts/README.md

 20101 rows with 7 features.
 Below are descriptions of the columns:

  - `id`: The unique identifier from Hacker News for the post
+ - `title`: The title of the post
+ - `url`: The URL that the posts links to, if the post has a URL
+ - `num_points`: The number of points the post acquired, calculated as the total number of upvotes minus the total number of downvotes
+ - `num_comments`: The number of comments that were made on the post
+ - `author`: The username of the person who submitted the post
+ - `created_at`: The date and time at which the post was submitted

 ## Target